Introduction

 By understanding the fees associated with Clover payment processing, businesses can make an informed decision about whether this service is right for them.

-Understanding the Different Types of Clover Payment Processing Fees
+Types of Clover Payment Processing Fees

-Another type of fee associated with Clover payments is the assessment fee.
-This fee is charged by the card networks and is based on the type of card used for the transaction.
-It is typically a flat fee per transaction, ranging from $0.10 to $0.30.
+• Assessment Fee: Charged by card networks, this fee depends on the type of card used and is typically a flat fee per transaction, ranging from $0.10 to $0.30.

-How to Reduce Your Clover Payment Processing Fees
+Reducing Your Clover Payment Processing Fees

-By taking these steps, you can reduce your Clover payment processing fees and save money.
+By taking these steps, you can keep more of your hard-earned money.

 Pros: